rnsvm/rnsvm.github.io/README.md

 ### Favorite Band🎶
 Bita and The Botflies

-Bita and The Botflies is an Alternative Indie Rock band who are known for tacklng dark topics involving women in their songs.
-The band cocnsiots of five memebers (specifed below).
+Bita and The Botflies is an Alternative Indie Rock band who are known for tackling dark topics involving women in their songs.
+The band consists of five memebers (specifed below), as well as nominated in multiple awards.

 ![Bita and The Botflies](https://user-images.githubusercontent.com/118333498/202359669-c62070c2-5b73-48cf-9235-b056b2b7968a.png)